cs160-su22/cs160-su22.github.io/about.md

 In order to efficiently process **extension requests**, we are using the following Google form: [TO BE ANNOUNCED]().
 If you would like to request an extension on an assignment, please fill out this form before the due date, as this allows us to easily evaluate and make a decision on your request.

 If you are not in the Disabled Students Program and would like to request an assignment extension (i.e. under extenuating circumstances) - please include as much information and/or documentation as possible to help us understand the nature of your request.
-If you are in the Disabled Students Program, and we have received a copy of your DSP accommodations letter, timely requests for extensions <= 4 days are automatically approved.
+If you are in the Disabled Students Program, and we have received a copy of your accommodations letter, timely requests for extensions <= 4 days are automatically approved.

 If you require an extension longer than 4 days, we may need to check in with you, and work out a plan to keep you on course for success in the class.